-More importantly, this clean water will help people like Celina Opanni use her hard earned money for food or sending her children back to school.
+More importantly, this clean water will help people like Celina Opanni use her hard-earned money for food or sending her children back to school.
 The kids of Illimoko will see immediate health benefits from having a constant source of clean water, giving the community greater control of their future by having a better understanding of how to raise and use the money accumulated from borehole-usage fees.
-The community will take part in the committee and have a large part in decision-making, ensuring better management, and lessening the control of any one individual, to prevent the problem as previously experienced with the ex-pastor.
+The community will take part in the committee and have a large part in decision-making, ensuring better management, and lessening the control of anyone individual, to prevent the problem as previously experienced with the ex-pastor.
 With great hope, the residents of Illimoko are looking ahead to begin investing in other community developments, such as building schools, diversifying income opportunities, and developing health facilities.

-Water is Basic’s strength come from the experienced local personnel.
+Water is Basic’s strength comes from the experienced local personnel.
 These individuals lead the non-profit’s mission with determination and skill, guiding the country to develop self-sustaining water systems, managed and operated by local villages.
 It is the mission of Water Is Basic, and these projects being done with Water Charity under our joint South Sudan Well Rehab Program, to build communities and empower the Sudanese to implement solutions for their water crisis on their own.

 Part of the program involves an internship program where local, promising secondary school graduates manage our projects for one year.
 Two recent graduates from Nehemiah Gateway University, in Albania, oversaw interns and the projects the interns were directing.
 In exchange for their work, the interns are given access to distance learning courses and are then assisted in applying for, and attending, their university of choice.